JuliaDocs/Documenter.jl/docs/src/lib/remote-links.md

 ## [`repo` & `remotes` interaction](@id repo-remote-interaction)

-Because the most common and primary use case for Documenter is generating documentation for a simple Julia package, there is some interaction between the `repo` and `remotes` keyword arguments, to automagically determine their defaults.
+Since Documenter is primarily used to generate documentation for Julia packages, there is some interaction between the `repo` and `remotes` keyword arguments, to automagically determine their defaults.
 This means that usually it is not necessary to specify either explicitly in the `make.jl` script.

 The rules are as follows: